-I studied economics myself and am interested in the topic: economy & environmental protection.
+I studied economics myself and am interested in the topic of economy and environmental protection.
 It cannot go on as it is at the moment!
 That’s why I thought we would also do a summer university on economics and money systems.

-I myself have been involved in this as well as in all lectures every 6 years and have learned a lot myself and also read a lot of further literature.
+I myself have been involved in this, as well as in all lectures every 6 years.
+I have learned a lot myself and I have also read a lot of further literature.

 However, I see the really big and decisive lever in the money and financial system.

 What was your motivation and vision back then?

 Well, with the ecological houses we built, I read a book about the passive house, which simply appealed to me.
 So, I decided to build something in this style.
 Since then, passive houses have been our minimum standard, whereby we go in the direction of “zero energy” and “energy plus”.
 That means we make sure that the energy requirement drops as much as possible and that we ourselves also use energy with e.g. generate photovoltaics.
 It works very well and the students are also enthusiastic about it.
 Just like us about the energy bills, which are always very “positive”.

 The summer universities are also going very well.
 We think it’s great that about 110 students take the idea out into the world.
 However, we believe that many more people should come into contact with it.
 That is why our idea is that other universities in other cities adopt the concept.

 For next year we will also invite Greta Thunberg to be a participant.
 Of course, that would be a great multiplier effect in order to convey the idea to many more people.